amalgamaria/secretariat/docs/additional-resources/workshops.rst

 **Location**: CHG, Greenwood, SC (remote option possible).

-**Pre-course**: Note that you must have a Secretariat account to attend the HPCC Basics Workshop.
+**Pre-course**: Note that attendees must have a Secretariat account to attend the HPCC Basics Workshop.
 This workshop does not give an introduction to Linux: Before attending, it is preferred that users know some command line basics and feel comfortable navigating around a virtual computing environment using commands (e.g. `those mentioned in this tutorial`_).

-The HPCC Basics workshop is divided into 3 parts, so you must attend all 3 sessions!
+The HPCC Basics Workshop is divided into 3 parts, so participants must attend all 3 sessions!
 It is recommended that all Secretariat users attend this workshop.
 The goal of this workshop is for users to understand how to use Secretariat, the CHG HPC, effectively.
 Topics will include many of the items discussed in the Secretariat Documentation as well as some others, described below.

 **Day 1**: Users will learn about Secretariat's architecture (partitions, nodes, cores, RAM) so that they can request appropriate resources for their analyses.
 Instructors will ensure that users can log into the cluster from the command line.
 Users will learn how to gather user-specific information from the command line prompt and how to use basic Unix commands to navigate around the directory structure.
 Instructors will advise users on where to store / access different types of data.
 Users will learn about the significance of file / directory permissions (read, write, execute) and how to be intentional about setting permissions for different purposes.